phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 929409
+#Total Number of Tweets: 2023457
-#Number of Clinton Tweets: 600270
+#Number of Trump Tweets: 929988
-#Number of Sanders Tweets: 256207
+#Number of Clinton Tweets: 600617
-#Number of Rubio Tweets: 254060
+#Number of Sanders Tweets: 256406
-#Number of Bush Tweets: 112306
+#Number of Rubio Tweets: 254281
-#Total Number of Tweets:
+#Number of Carson Tweets: 161042
-#Number of Carson Tweets:
+#Number of Bush Tweets: 112412
 ---